sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

 reference is a :class:`Point<sympy.physics.vector.point.Point>`.
 The :class:`Dyadic<sympy.physics.vector.dyadic.Dyadic>` can be defined as the outer product between two vectors, which returns the juxtaposition of these vectors.
-See the 'Dyadic' section under the advanced documentation in the :mod:`sympy.physics.vector` module.
+For further information, please refer to the :ref:`Dyadic` section in the advanced documentation of the :mod:`sympy.physics.vector` module.
 Another more intuitive method to define the :class:`Dyadic<sympy.physics.vector.dyadic.Dyadic>` is to use the :func:`~.inertia` function as described below in the section 'Inertia (Dyadics)'.
 The :class:`Point<sympy.physics.vector.point.Point>` about